-This information pertains to one of the JICA Knowledge Co-Creation Program (Group & Region Focus) of the Japan International Cooperation Agency (JICA), which shall be implemented as part of the Official Development Assistance of the Government of Japan based on bilateral agreement between both Governments.
+This information pertains to one of the JICA Knowledge Co-Creation Programs (Group & Region Focus) of the Japan International Cooperation Agency (JICA) implemented as part of the Official Development Assistance of the Government of Japan based on bilateral agreement between both Governments.

-'JICA Knowledge Co-Creation Program (KCCP)' as a New Start
+JICA Knowledge Co-Creation Program (KCCP)

-In the Development Cooperation Charter which was released from the Japanese Cabinet in February 2015, it is clearly pointed out that "In its development cooperation, Japan has maintained the spirit of jointly creating things that suit partner countries while respecting ownership, intentions and intrinsic characteristics of the country concerned based on a field-oriented approach through dialogue and collaboration.
+The Japanese Cabinet released the Development Cooperation Charter in February 2015, which stated, "In its development cooperation, Japan has maintained the spirit of jointly creating things that suit partner countries while respecting ownership, intentions and intrinsic characteristics of the country concerned based on a field-oriented approach through dialogue and collaboration.
 It has also maintained the approach of building reciprocal relationships with developing countries in which both sides learn from each other and grow and develop together."
-We believe that this 'Knowledge Co-Creation Program' will serve as a center of mutual learning process.
+JICA believes that this 'Knowledge Co-Creation Program' will serve as a foundation of mutual learning process.